How Quickly Do Chameleons Grow?

 The seven most common species of chameleons for pets include the Veiled Nosy Boraha, Jackson’s, Panther, Bearded Pygmy, Spectral Pygmy, and Usambara Pitted Pygmy.

 Veiled Nosy Boraha adult male chameleons grow to 20 inches, while the females grow to 18 inches.
-Female Jackson’s chameleons also grow to 10 inches, while the makes reach 15 inches.
+Female Jackson’s chameleons also grow to 10 inches, while the males reach 15 inches.

 The male panther reaches 18 inches while the females grow to 14 inches.
 Pygmy chameleons are the smallest, with the Bearded Pygmy growing to 3.1 inches.
 Male Spectral and Usambara Pygmy chameleons can grow to 3.9 inches, while the females reach 3.5 inches.
 Each species has a unique average size and growth rate.